openmobilityfoundation/mobility-data-specification/geography/README.md

 ## File format

-To use flat files rather than REST endpoints, Geography objects should be stored in `geographies.json`.
+Note: to use flat files rather than REST endpoints, Geography objects should be stored in `geographies.json`.
 The `geographies.json` file will look like the output of `GET /geographies`.

 Example `geographies.json`
 ```json